 You can also sign up for a program like Media Leads, which allows you to connect directly with editors and bloggers so you can get your t-shirts featured in print magazines and online.

 And lastly, wear your t-shirts as often as you can!
-This is often of the best and most effective method to get your shirts seen.
+This is often the best and most effective method to get your shirts seen.
 Tell everybody you know about your new business venture and ask them to tell their friends.
 Word of mouth is very powerful.